 Howitt Park is a great place off the hIgh way to stop and have a rest.
 With parking available for all types of vehicles including ones that are towing boats or caravans it is an easy spot to get to.

 There is a large play area and a big yellow slide that will keep the kids happy for a long time.

 How to get to Bairnsdale

-Bairnsdale is 281 kilometers east of Melbourne on the Princes Highway.
-Bairnsadle is best accessed via car or by public transport.
+Bairnsdale is 281 kilometres east of Melbourne on the Princes Highway.
+Bairnsdale is best accessed via car or by public transport.
 You can catch one of the two daily trains that run from Melbourne to Bairnsdale.

 Where to stay in Bairnsdale

 Bairnsdale has a wide variety of options for your accommodation needs.
 You will find a room and places to suit singles, couples, and families.
 There are cabin options at the Mitchel Riverside Holiday Park, apartments through Airbnb, and hotels of your choice including the popular Tanjil Motor Inn

 Food in Bairnsdale is easy to come by with quite a large selection to choose from.
 You will have a number of clubs and pubs serving good quality well-priced meals.
 You could try the Bairnsdale RSL or the Bairnsdale Sporting and Convention Centre.
 Thai Monsoon comes highly recommended for its Asian food while McDonald’s, Hungry Jacks and KFC provide the takeaway option.

 We hope this article from us here at Travels in Gippsland has you inspired to visit Bairnsdale.
 There are so many amazing things to do in Bairnsdale that you will want to visit Bairnsdale more than once.
 For more amazing ideas on where to holiday in Gippsland click through to our visit East Gippsland Page for more brilliant inspiration.

 Some more travel inspiration for your trip to Gippsland